Medically reviewed by

 - Increased risk for cardiovascular illness

-- Impaired judgment, increasing the risk for accidents
+- Impaired judgment, increasing the risk of accidents

 - Sleep disorders like insomnia, hypersomnia, circadian rhythm disorders, and sleep apnea